 Don’t buy in to the comparisons.

 It’s so easy to get caught up in the hysteria – and it can feel like hysteria – about where your own child sits in relation to other kids in the grade, the team, the music class – or whatever it is they’re in.
 Be careful of those parent all-in chats where everyone else’s child seems to be studying so much harder than yours, reading Shakespeare while yours is stumbling over Peppa Pig, or listening to Mozart while yours is listening to the sound that happens when they suck on a straw and the glass goes empty.
 They’ll have their own strengths and they’ll find their own ways to shine.
-It might be in completely unexpected way and they might not find it for a while.
+It might be in completely unexpected way and they might not find it for a while – and that’s okay.
 In the meantime, give them the freedom to explore without forcing them to be something they’re not.
 Encourage them down different tracks, and encourage their effort, but fall short of comparing them.
 Talking to other parents can trigger our own shame around being ‘good enough’ parents.
 I feel like I’m constantly wrestling with this one.
 Deal with it and put it where it belongs, but don’t pass it on to the kids.
 Take a step back and see them for the whole, phenomenal, unique people they are.
-Sometimes, it’s the things they do differently to everyone else that turns out to be their incredible strength.
+Sometimes, it’s the things they do differently to everyone else that turn out to be their incredible strengths.

 Be open to the things they do that are a normal part of their growth.